-DeleteTable operations occur immediately, and table state is
+DeleteTableoperations occur immediately, and table state is always ACTIVE.

-Read operations in DynamoDB Local are eventually consistent.
-However, due to the speed of DynamoDB Local, most reads will actually appear to be strongly consistent.
+Read operations are eventually consistent.
+However, due to the speed of DynamoDB running on your computer, most reads will actually appear to be strongly consistent.

-DynamoDB Local does not keep track of consumed capacity.
+Consumed capacity units are not tracked.
 In API responses, nulls are returned instead of capacity units.

-DynamoDB Local does not keep track of item collection metrics; nor does it support item collection sizes.
+Item collection metrics are not tracked; nor are item collection sizes.
 In API responses, nulls are returned instead of item collection metrics.

 In the DynamoDB API, there is a 1 MB limit on data returned per result set.
-The DynamoDB service enforces this limit, and so does DynamoDB Local.
-However, when querying an index, DynamoDB only calculates the size of the projected key and attributes.
-By contrast, DynamoDB Local calculates the size of the entire item.
+The DynamoDB web service enforces this limit, and so does the downloadable version of DynamoDB.
+However, when querying an index, the DynamoDB service only calculates the size of the projected key and attributes.
+By contrast, the downloadable version of DynamoDB calculates the size of the entire item.

 If you are leveraging DynamoDB Streams, the rate at which shards are created might differ: In the DynamoDB web service, shard creation behavior is partially influenced by table partition activity; however, when you run DynamoDB locally, there is no table partitioning.
 In either case, shards are ephemeral, so your application should not be dependent on shard behavior.